Are you looking to better understand toxic people?

 This makes for an explosive mix.

-Indeed they often see life like a big chess game.
+Indeed, they often see life as a big chess game.

 And the people around them are the pawns they will try to move -or destroy- with their games and machination.

-Possibly sociopaths and psychopaths are the most toxic people of this whole list.
+Possibly sociopaths and psychopaths are the most toxic individual in this whole list.

 Donald Trump might as well be a sociopath.